-Proposition 6 If $n \ge 3$ and preferences satisfy assumptions P.1-3, any (f, A) that satisfies assumptions A.1-3 is (A, k)-Safe Nash Implementable for all $k < \frac{n}{2}$ .
+Proposition 3 If $n \geq 3$ and preferences satisfy assumptions P.1-3, any (f, A) that satisfies assumptions A.1-3 is (A, k)-Safe Nash Implementable for all $k < \frac{n}{2}$.

-As already mentioned, the assumptions on the preferences (P.1-3) are the same as in Eliaz 2002), and they are quite weak.
-Given the minimality of assumptions A.1-3, this result provides a fairly strong possibility result for Safe Nash Implementation of the efficient SCF in allocative problems of a single indivisible good.
+The assumptions on the preferences (P.1-3) are the same as in Eliaz 2002), and they are mild.
+Given the weakness of A.1-3, this proposition provides a rather permissive result for Safe Nash Implementation of the efficient SCF in single-good assignment problems.